 Visit authoritative websites such as diabetes.org to get information and support.

-You don't have to be a victim of diabetes, since, depending on what type you have and where you are in the progression, it can be prevented or managed so that you can live a healthy life.
+You don't have to be a victim of Type II diabetes, since, depending on where you are in the progression, it can be prevented or managed so that you can live a healthy life.